Paulonvnv/Hopeful_Monsters/README.md

 ```
 chmod +x WritingApp.sh
 ```
-**!Note:** You only need to execute this step the first time you use the tool.
+**Note!:** You only need to execute this step the first time you use the tool.

 # Using the Tool